jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 <br>

 ### "Why does the theme I am using not work?" or "Why does the layout look broken?" (black screen with blue text)?
- * Please make sure you are specifically using a theme that is compatible with [ES-DE](https://www.es-de.org).
+- Please make sure you are specifically using a theme that is compatible with [ES-DE](https://www.es-de.org).

- * If you are trying to use a theme that was built for Batocera it will likely not be compatible.
+- If you are trying to use a theme that was built for Batocera it will likely not be compatible.

- * ES-DE uses a unique theme engine so themes are not directly portable from Batocera.
+- ES-DE uses a unique theme engine so themes are not directly portable from Batocera.

- * Please see ES-DE's EmulationStation-DE Guide 📘 for more details.
+See the ES-DE's EmulationStation-DE Guide 📘 for more details.

  <br>

 ### Why does the theme layout look squished?
- * The Steam Deck has a screen aspect ratio of `16:10` and most themes that you will find are built for an aspect ratio of `16:9`.
+- The Steam Deck has a screen aspect ratio of `16:10` and most themes that you will find are built for an aspect ratio of `16:9`.
 Depending on the theme's design this may cause the layout to appear squished when using it on the Steam Deck's display.

- * All of the included themes are built for 16:10 aspect ratio so you should not see this issue with any of them; however if you are downloading a theme from another source there is a chance this can occur for you.
+- All of the included themes are built for 16:10 aspect ratio so you should not see this issue with any of them; however if you are downloading a theme from another source there is a chance this can occur for you.

- * There are 2 ways to fix this if it does occur: (1) see if a specific version was built for `16:10` aspect ratio and use that instead or (2) edit the theme to make it compatible with that aspect ratio.
+- There are 2 ways to fix this if it does occur: (1) see if a specific version was built for `16:10` aspect ratio and use that instead or (2) edit the theme to make it compatible with that aspect ratio.

 <br>